It is one of the most important hormones to target for natural weight loss and energy balance.

 Ghrelin has been found to play an important role in short-term food induction and long-term weight gain, but it also has other functions, including:

 - Regulation of growth hormone and insulin secretion.

 - Blood pressure and heart rate.

-- Neurogenesis (the process in which neurons are generated from neural stem cells).
+- Neurogenesis (the process of generating neurons from neural stem cells).

 Additionally, more ghrelin is released directly in response to stressful situations, which explains why so many people tend to eat when stressed.